 Just as some of them wanted to do at the Yam-Suf (See Targum Yonasan 14:13).
 Targum Yonasan adds that they were the dry bones that Yechezkel would bring back to life in the time of Nevuchadnetzar (See Na'ar Yonasan).

-Indeed, when Pharaoh suddenly caught up with them at the Yam-Suf (See later, Shemos 14:10) they wanted to return, but were unable to, since Pharaoh would not have accepted them (Seforno, Pasuk 18).
+Indeed, when Pharaoh suddenly caught up with them at the Yam-Suf (See below 14:10) they wanted to return, but were unable to, since Pharaoh would not have accepted them (Seforno, Pasuk 18).

-How could Heshem even contemplate taking Yisrael via the land of P'lishtim, bearing in mind that He intended to first take them to Har Sinai to receive the Torah, as He told Moshe by the Burning Bush (See Shemos, 3:12)?
+How could Hashem even contemplate taking Yisrael via the land of Pelishtim, bearing in mind that He intended to first take them to Har Sinai to receive the Torah, as He told Moshe by the Burning Bush (See Shemos, 3:12)?

-Seforno: Although the quickest way to Har Sinai was via P'lishtim, Hashem deliberately took Yisrael on a longer route via the Yam-Suf, in order to drown the Egyptians there.
+Seforno: Although the quickest way to Har Sinai was via Pelishtim, Hashem deliberately took Yisrael on a longer route via the Yam-Suf, in order to drown the Egyptians there.

 "Va'Yhi" always hints to "woe".
 Who bemoaned that Pharaoh sent Yisrael?